rlichtenwalter/dir2text/docs/getting-started/command-line.md

 dir2text -s stderr -c /path/to/project
 ```

-Statistics include counts of directories, files, lines, and characters.
+Statistics include counts of directories, files, symlinks, lines, and characters.
 Token counts are only included when `-c` is also specified.

 ## Common Use Cases